kcmurray1/fitness_app/README.md

 	- alternate colors between work and rest time [x]
 	- Audio
 		- ticking noise for the last 3-5 seconds
+**TODO #5**
+- Timer Page
+	- Adjust timer_page so that leaving will stop the timer, currently, leaving the page while running will cause a dispose exception
+- SettingsPage
+	- Add IntervalTimer name field
+	- update Advanced settings page to remove empty rounds from the page(refer to timer_page use of removeEmptyRounds())
+- SelectorPage
+	- Update UI
+		- Build widget for Quickstart
+		- hide clear all button(keep for debug purposes)
+		- Determine how to display work and rest information for timers
+- GeneralSettingsPage
+	- Replace map page with settings page
+	- option to select time on/off color

 **State Organization** [x]
 - remove use of changenotifierprovider in main.dart [x]
 - adjust build in timer_settings_page to use this instead to localize changes [x]